Marvin Kirchhöfer: Karting

-ADAC Formel Masters - 2012
+ADAC Formel Masters

-2012 saw his debut in the ADAC Formel Masters championship with Lotus.
+2012 saw Kirchhöfer make his debut in the ADAC Formel Masters championship with Lotus.
 He was able to win the first race in Oschersleben and scored two wins from pole position at the following race weekend in Zandvoort.
-He finished the season with a perfect round at the Hockenheim with 2 poles, 3 fastest laps and 3 wins in the 3 races.
-He won the championship in his debut year with 9 wins and 329 points.
+He finished the season with a perfect round at the Hockenheim with two poles, three fastest laps and three wins in the three races.
+He won the championship in his debut year with nine wins and 329 points.

-German Formula 3 - 2013
+German Formula 3

-In 2013 Kirchhöfer debuted in the German Formula 3 Championship.
+In 2013, Kirchhöfer debuted in the German Formula 3 Championship.
 He dominated the series, taking 25 podiums in 26 races, including 13 wins.
 He finished on 511 points with second place, team-mate Artem Markelov, on less than 350.
-His only non podium finish was a 4th place in the 2nd race of the year.
+His only non podium finish was a fourth place in the second race of the year.
 He also set the fastest race lap in 17 of the races.
-His team Lotus won the team's championship while Kirchhöfer won the rookie cup with only 4 races not finishing as the best rookie.
+His team Lotus won the team's championship while Kirchhöfer won the rookie cup with only four races not finishing as the best rookie.